This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Growing pea shoots in eight easy steps

 - Measure the seed.
-For a 10 by 20 inch seeding tray I use about one to one and a half cups of seed.
+For a 10 by 20 inch seeding tray I use one to one and a half cups of seed.

 - Fill the containers with two inches of pre-moistened potting mix, pressing down gently to firm the soil.
 If you have a very shallow tray, you can get away with just an inch of potting mix.